AdobeDocs/commerce-webapi/src/pages/graphql/schema/product-recommendations/queries/recommendations.md

 # recommendations query

-The `recommendations` query returns information about product recommendation blocks and product data.
+The `recommendations` query returns information about product recommendation blocks for a given SKU.

 ## Syntax